CloudLabsAI-Azure/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

 1. Click on the **only select repositories (1)** option, select the lab files repository **(2)**, `github-action` **(3)**, that you created earlier, and click on **Install & Authorize (4)**.

    ![](../media/ex4-kc-install&auth.png)

+   > **Note**: Ensure you are signed in with ODL_User Account.
+If not, please click on the Account from the top right and sign in with the ODL_User Account.

    > **Note**: If you see the message, **You’ve already purchased this on all of your GitHub accounts** this indicates Azure Boards integration is already used in your account.
 Follow the steps below.